jeffgbutler/practical-functional-java/docs/xmlRendererExercise.md

    - This method is very simple should return a `Stream<String>` consisting of the content of the `TextElement`
    - Finishing this method should resolve one failing test.

-6. (M) Complete the method `exercises.xml.ElementRenderer.renderElementWithoutChildren(XmlElement)`
+6. (M) Complete the method `exercises.xml.ElementRenderer.visit(XmlElement)`
    - This method should return a `Stream<String>` containing just one String - the rendered `XmlElement` as something like `<foo name="value" />`.
 The method is simple string concatenation with one difficulty: the element may or may not have `Attributes`.
 Here's how we suggest handling this difficulty:
       - Create a private method `String renderAttributes(Attributes)` that returns a string composed of a single space concatenated with the results of calling the `AttributeRenderer` method from step #2 above.
       - Create another private method `String renderAttributes(XmlElement)` that returns the results of the above method if the `XmlElement` has attributes, else returns an empty string.
 This method should use a method reference to the method above (Hint: `Optional.map` and `Optional.orElse` are useful here)
    - Finishing these methods should resolve two failing tests.

-7. (L) Complete the method `exercises.xml.ElementRenderer.renderElementWithChildren(XmlElement)`
+7. (L) Complete the method `exercises.xml.ElementRenderer.visit(XmlElementWithChildren)`
    - This method should a `Stream<String>` with:
       - An XML open tag (may or may not have attributes)
       - The rendered child elements indented two spaces
       - An XML close tag
    - Making this method work will require several supporting methods.
 We suggest the following supporting methods:
       - Create a method `Stream<String> renderOpen(XmlElement)` that returns a stream consisting of a single String - the rendered XML open tag.
-This method is very similar to the `renderElementWithoutChildren` method with the difference that it does not return a closed tag
+This method is very similar to the `visit(XmlElement)` method with the difference that it does not return a closed tag
       - Create a method `Stream<String> renderClose(XmlElement)` that returns a stream consisting of a single String - the rendered XML close tag.
 This is simple string concatenation.
       - Create a method `Stream<String> renderChild(VisitableElement element)` that renders an element.
 This method should call the `accept` method on the `element` and pass `this`.
-This is essentially a recursive call into the same visitor.
+This is essentially a recursive call into the visitor.
       - Create a method `String indent(String s)` that returns the input String with two spaces appended at the beginning (simple string concatenation)
-      - Create a method `Stream<String> renderChildren(XmlElement)` that renders each child element of the  `XmlElement` and indents the results.
+      - Create a method `Stream<String> renderChildren(XmlElementWithChildren)` that renders each child element of the  `XmlElement` and indents the results.
 Hints: This method should have method references to the `renderChild` and `indent` methods created earlier.
 Also remember that `Stream.flatMap` will turn a stream of streams into a flattened stream.
-   - Finally, complete the `renderElementWithChidren` by `Stream<String>` that adds the Open tag, rendered children, and the close tag.
+   - Finally, complete the `visit(XmlElementWithChidren)` method by returning a `Stream<String>` that adds the Open tag, rendered children, and the close tag.
 Hints: again, this is a place for `flatMap` and also remember that `Function.identity()` is a function that returns whatever is input into the function.
    - Finishing these methods should resolve two failing tests.

 8. (M) Complete the method `exercises.xml.DocumentRenderer.render(Document)`